Overview of Stretched Storage in SRM

 For Pure Storage, this means the use of ActiveCluster.
 ActiveCluster is enabled when a volume is placed in a pod and that pod is stretched to a second array.
 Any volume in a stretched pod is now both synchronously replicated and available in an active/active state (both FlashArrays can simultaneously service reads and writes for those volumes).

 The pod is stretched over two physical arrays, flasharray-m50-1 and flasharray-m50-2.
-On each of these volumes is a VMFS datastore (it should be noted that RDM as not supported by SRM for usage with stretched storage), named srmDS-01-stretched and srmDS-02-stretched
+On each of these volumes is a VMFS datastore, named srmDS-01-stretched and srmDS-02-stretched.

 Both datastores are tagged so that the VMs hosted on them can be given a correct storage policy for protection in SRM.
 For stretched storage, only storage-policy-based discovery is supported, for details, refer to the section Configuring Site Recovery Manager Tag-Based Storage Policy Discovery.